 Similarly, the work of Annie Atkins was fundamental.
 She was the graphic designer in charge of the materials of The Grand Hotel Budapest.
-She is a specialist in graphic design and she worked on the development of all the graphic pieces -tickets, passports, packaging.- that gives shape to Zubrowka.
+She is a specialist in graphic design and she worked on the development of all the graphic pieces -tickets, passports, packaging.- that give shape to Zubrowka.

 According to Atkins, the process of developing the pieces for The Grand Hotel Budapest involved a total and daily dedication.
 The work of designing the fictitious elements such as passports, tickets, flags, stamps, telegrams and all kinds of documents of Zubrowka was hard and it consisted of collecting objects and documentation that would serve as an inspiration to Atkins to capture the esthetic of the movie, and later, get into action and make graphics to mimic the original objects.

 It shows that the importance of graphic design in movies is fundamental but on many occasions subtle.
 On the screen, there are times when they are only seen briefly, but it makes the difference and it creates realism.